The Most Expensive Gaming Keyboard in the World 2022

 10. Membrane Keyboards

-It’s also quieter compared to mechanical keyboards, making it an excellent choice for users who don’t like the “clicksound of the keys.
+It’s also quieter than mechanical keyboards, making it an excellent choice for users who don’t like the “clicksound of the keys.

 11. Ergonomic Keyboards

-Ergonomic keyboards are designed to reduce the strain on your hands, arms, and wrists while you type, making them a great choice for people with postural, hand, arm, or shoulder pain, or those who are likely to suffer from input-related ailments such as the wrist or tunnel syndrome.
+Ergonomic keyboards are designed to reduce the strain on your hands, arms, and wrists.
+At the same time, you type, making them a great choice for people with postural, hand, arm, or shoulder pain or those who are likely to suffer from input-related ailments such as wrist or tunnel syndrome.

 This Bluetooth-enabled keyboard automatically connects to your Mac computer.
 These are some of the most expensive everyday keyboards on the market.